PostgREST/postgrest/docs/configuration.rst

   =============== =================

   The standard connection PostgreSQL `URI format <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING>`_.
 Symbols and unusual characters in the password or other fields should be percent encoded to avoid a parse error.
 If enforcing an SSL connection to the database is required you can use `sslmode <https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`_ in the URI, for example ``postgres://user:pass@host:5432/dbname?sslmode=require``.

+  The user with whom PostgREST connects to the database is also known as the ``authenticator`` role.
+For more information see :ref:`roles`.

   When running PostgREST on the same machine as PostgreSQL, it is also possible to connect to the database using a `Unix socket <https://en.wikipedia.org/wiki/Unix_domain_socket>`_ and the `Peer Authentication method <https://www.postgresql.org/docs/current/auth-peer.html>`_ as an alternative to TCP/IP communication and authentication with a password, this also grants higher performance.
 To do this you can omit the host and the password, e.g. ``postgres://user@/dbname``, see the `libpq connection string <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING>`_ documentation for more details.